 Hyperforin is one of the main active components of St. John’s wort.

 - Mitochondria: In a cell study looking at amyloid-beta plaque, researchers found that hyperforin acts upon FIS1, a mitochondrial protein important in fission-fusion events.[ref]
-Mitochondrial function, especially in the brain, is important in the prevention of neurodegeneration as well as in mood disorders.
+Mitochondrial function, especially in the brain, is important in the prevention of neurodegeneration as well as mood disorders.
 (Read more about mitochondria and MDD)

 Hyperforin has also been shown in cell studies to activate TRPC6 channels.
 This channel is important in moving zinc and calcium across the mitochondrial membrane.[ref]
 Animal studies point to TRPC6 as being important in brain plasticity.

-Studies on St. John’s wort:
+Research studies on St. John’s Wort

 Negative Clinical trials: